matt-from-uk/scrypted/plugins/hikvision/README.md

 **NOTE:** 2-way audio is not currently supported.

 ## Codec Settings for HomeKit
-Configure optimal code settings (as required by HomeKit) through HikVision's configuration webpage or device interface (not Scrypted).
+Configure optimal codec settings (as required by HomeKit) through HikVision's configuration webpage or device interface (not Scrypted).

 HikVision's [iVMS 4200 software](https://www.hikvision.com/en/support/tools/), or similar, may be utilized to configure device as well as create a motion detection grid (required for motion detection and hardware dependent).